ray-project/ray/doc/source/serve/tutorials/aws-neuron-core-inference.md

 (aws-neuron-core-inference-tutorial)=

-# Serving an inference model on AWS NeuronCores using Fast API (Experimental)
+# Serving an inference model on AWS NeuronCores using FastAPI (Experimental)
-This example compiles bert based model and deploys the traced model on AWS Inferentia (Inf2) or Tranium (Trn1) instance using Ray Serve and Fast API.
+This example compiles a BERT-based model and deploys the traced model on an AWS Inferentia (Inf2) or Tranium (Trn1) instance using Ray Serve and FastAPI.

 :::{note}